nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test case: `find Joe`<br>
        Expected: An error message as well as command usage shows up to inform the user of wrong command format.

+These test cases are not exhaustive and you can create more as you learn more about how the product works and is implemented.